-A short practical documentary filmmaking course in 10 sessions.
-Students will acquire the technical and narrative skills needed to complete a 5-10 minute documentary film using the cameras, workstations and facilities in the department’s visual laboratory.
+A short practical documentary filmmaking course in 12 sessions.
+Students will acquire the technical and narrative skills needed to complete a 5-15 minute documentary film using the cameras, workstations and facilities in the department’s visual laboratory.

-You will also learn about how documentary filmmaking is being increasingly used in other ways including for ethnographic research both for business and public sector research.
+You will also learn about how non-fiction filmmaking is being increasingly used in other ways including for ethnographic research both for business and public sector research.
 In this way, students taking one of the MA courses in anthropology will find the course constructive.

 Students undertaking the course will have full access to the UCL Anthropology Audio Visual Lab with Premiere CC and Adobe Creative Suite enabled machines as well as professional camera kits (shared one between two students) for the duration of the course.
 Students have access to UCL facilities for a further five weeks after the formal teaching on the course in order to complete their film.
 Please note participants are also required to bring two external hard-drives on the course.
 Students using UCL Anthropology cameras are responsible for any loss, damage or repair costs.
 Any failure to reimburse the department will result in a debt to UCL.